UCL-ARC/mkdocs-dsh-docs/docs/Example_Jobscripts.md

 For programs that can use multiple threads, you can request multiple processor cores using the `-pe smp <number>` option.
 One common method for using multiple threads in a program is OpenMP, and the `$OMP_NUM_THREADS` environment variable is set automatically in a job of this type to tell OpenMP how many threads it should use.
 Most methods for running multi-threaded applications should correctly detect how many cores have been allocated, though (*via* a mechanism called `cgroups`).

-Note that this job script works directly in scratch instead of in the temporary `$TMPDIR` storage.
+Note that this job script works directly in home instead of in the temporary `$TMPDIR` storage, as our system is diskless.

 ```bash
 #!/bin/bash -l